chris-wood/draft-bar-cfrg-spake2plus/draft-bar-cfrg-spake2plus.md

 Hash() = SHA-256.
 Neither K_auth nor its derived confirmation keys are used for anything except key confirmation and MUST be discarded after the protocol execution.

-Both endpoints MUST employ a MAC that produces pseudorandom tags, for key confirmation.
+Both endpoints MUST employ a MAC that produces pseudorandom tags for key confirmation.
 K_confirmP and K_confirmV are symmetric keys used to compute tags confirmP and confirmV over the public key shares received from the other peer earlier.